threefoldtech/0-db-fs/README.md

 # Dependencies

 Only `libfuse3` and `hiredis` are required to build `zdbfs`, on Linux.
+There is for now a hard dependency to `libunwind` for debug purpose.
+Could become optional later.

 Note that, only `gcc` or `clang` are supported as C compiler.

 # Build